Google CTR Stats - Changes Report for Q3 2021

 min read

 Just before we dive into the third quarter's CTR changes analysis, I'm happy to announce the addition of a new filtering option to our free CTR tool.
-The clickthrough rate US values in the SERP Features view can now be filtered by the newly added 'Recipes' result type, besides the other ten existing ones.
+The organic click through rate values for the US market in the SERP Features view can now be filtered by the newly added 'Recipes' result type, besides the other ten existing ones.

 CTR stats, Google Organic CTR tool